johnmcfarlane/cnl/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+* Please see if this bug hasn't already been filed in [the bug list](https://github.com/johnmcfarlane/cnl/issues?q=is%3Aissue+label%3Abug+).

 **Describe the bug:**

 A clear and concise description of what the bug is including:

 * what you were trying to do (install, test, use in another project, etc.)
 * what instructions (if any) you were following.
+* the unexpected behavior you are seeing.

 **To Reproduce:**